bobanetwork/boba_legacy/boba_documentation/developer/json-rpc-api.md

-## JSON-RPC API

-Boba Network shares the same [JSON-RPC API (opens new window)](https://eth.wiki/json-rpc/API)as Ethereum.
+Boba Network shares the same [JSON-RPC API (opens new window)](https://eth.wiki/json-rpc/API) as Ethereum.
 Some custom methods have been introduced to simplify certain Optimistic Ethereum specific interactions.

 #### `eth_getBlockRange`